kaseydoesmarketing/lrkjktnfdFIXED/DOMAIN_VERIFICATION_GUIDE.md

 4. Redeploy the application
 5. Click "Verify" in Search Console

-#### Option B: HTML File Upload
+#### Option B: HTML File Upload (Recommended for Replit)
 1. Select "HTML file upload" method
-2. Download the verification file
+2. Download the verification file from Google
-3. Upload it to your app's public directory
+3. ✅ **Already implemented**: The verification file route is set up
-4. Ensure the file is accessible at: `https://titletesterpro.[YOUR-USERNAME].repl.co/google[FILENAME].html`
+4. File will be accessible at: `https://titletesterpro.[YOUR-USERNAME].repl.co/googleHL-Ok2Phgo779IPhnCWIujfJ-rNAhHqxSYr4zccIT9w.html`
 5. Click "Verify" in Search Console

+**Note:** Use this method instead of DNS TXT records since you cannot control DNS for repl.co domains.

 ### 4. Verify Ownership
 1. After choosing your method and implementing it